A unique recipe for healing: Bill Murray and a biblical text

 By using Job’s story “as a vocabulary for a conversation, the hope is that we can actually engender connection, healing,” Doerries said.
 “People can hear each other’s truths even if they don’t agree with them.”

-The performance is headlined by Murray and features other noted actors such as Frankie Faison and David Strathairn.
-The cast also includes Matthew Starr, mayor of the Knox County town of Mount Vernon, who will play Job’s accuser.
+The performance was headlined by Murray and featured other noted actors such as Frankie Faison and David Strathairn.
+The cast also included Matthew Starr, mayor of the Knox County town of Mount Vernon, who will play Job’s accuser.
 He said the timing is perfect for the moment the country is going through, between the pandemic, the heated election and racial justice protests.

 His hope is that the event and the dialogue afterward lead to less shouting and more listening.
 And a good story like that of Job can do so more effectively than a new law or a new directive, by changing people’s hearts, said Starr, a Republican and supporter of President Donald Trump who founded an independent film company before going into politics.